Setting Marketing Objectives and Goals Keeps You Focused on Success

 Defining marketing objectives and goals will help you organize and prioritize activities.
-Without setting objectives and goals that are clear and meaningful, you’ll only do well accidentally.
-Objectives and goals provide direction and structure for success, around which you optimize your marketing and business development activities.
-Being purposeful and heading towards defined goals will you keep your company moving forward.
+Without setting objectives and plans that are clear and meaningful, you’ll only do well accidentally.
+Dreams and goals provide direction and structure for success, around which you optimize your marketing and business development activities.
+Being purposeful and heading towards defined plans will keep your company moving forward.

 For every marketing objective, your firm’s strategic marketing team should develop an action plan.
 This plan should:

 - Describe the Means: Clearly and specifically describe how the firm’s marketing objectives will be accomplished.
 Describe the required activities and in what sequence.
 Do any of the firm’s marketing practices need to be added, adjusted, refined, or removed?

 - Identify Resources: What are the resources needed to achieve the planned objectives?
 Does the firm have the time, money, talent, facilities, information, etc., to realize the goals?

 - Identify Roles and Responsibilities: All marketing roles and responsibilities must be identified, assigned, and communicated.
 Everyone who has a role in the plan must be held accountable.

 - Describes the Time Frame: How much time does the strategic marketing team need to perform each objective?
 How might the time frame for each purpose be affected by each part of the plan?

 - Describe Key Metrics: What kind of reporting is needed to inform the firm’s leadership that the company is in line to meet the marketing objectives?
 How will each goal be measured and monitored?
 What metrics are the best indicators of success or failure?

 When you have an action plan to meet a specific objective, develop small daily goals that roll into more significant ones.
 Individual employee goals contribute to department goals geared toward the overarching goal or the company mission.
 As you set your goals for marketing, test their potential for success against these guidelines for meeting goals.

 Goals should be: